 2. Restore & Protect Snake Habitat

 Globally, snake habitat is threatened.
-Habitat loss is main threat to 85% of all wildlife species described in the IUCN’s Red List.
+Habitat loss is the main threat to 85% of all wildlife species described in the IUCN’s Red List.
 To protect snake populations, it is critical that we secure the ecosystems that they depend on.
 Habitat protection ensures that wildlife populations and ecosystems are safe from habitat loss.

 Simultaneously, it is critical to restore habitat for wildlife whenever possible.
 You can help reduce habitat loss by working with your community to plant native trees, restore wetlands and clean up your local nature areas.